 Some video transmitter might come with built-in microphone that allows audio.
 Read here about why some pilots prefer audio for FPV.
 If you’d like to listen to motor sounds during flights, but your FPV camera doesn’t have a mic, then this could be a handy feature.

-This is a relatively new technology which allows you to change VTX channels and settings right from the Taranis TX menu.
+This is a new VTX feature which allows you to change VTX settings (such as channel and output power) in Betaflight OSD or from your Taranis screen using LUA script.

 - KISS – Change VTX settings from Taranis menu